vargab95/nvim-docker/README.md

 }
 ```

-With this, a new bash function will be available.
-It allows to start a
+A new bash function will be available which allows to start a dockerized
-dockerized development environment for the supported languages.
+development environment for the supported languages.
 ```bash
 ddev python
 ```

-Furthermore, it allows to specify any additional docker command line switches.
+Furthermore, it allows to specify any additional docker command line parameters.
 ```bash
 ddev python -p 8080:8080
 ```

 ## Build

-Docker images can be built using the following bash script.
+Docker images can be built locally using the following bash script.

 ```bash
 ./build.sh all